Qui-Gon held up his hand, stopping his padawan mid-stride.

 "Now," she demanded.

-Anakin burned with a common feckless anger, out of all proportion to its cause, and he judged that what he perceived as her unreason was the consequence of her being inseparably joined to the man who was ruining his life.
+Anakin burned with feckless anger, out of all proportion to its cause, and he judged that her unreason was driven by an inseparable bond with the man who was ruining his life.

 With one final look, full of longing, Anakin stalked to the door and left.